Just Cause Y'all Waited 2

 Just Cause Y'all Waited 2 is the fifth studio album by American rapper Lil Durk.
 It was released on May 8, 2020, by Only the Family, Alamo Records and Geffen Records, serving as a sequel to his 2018 Just Cause Y'all Waited mixtape.
 It features guest appearances from Lil Baby, Polo G, Gunna, and G Herbo.
 A deluxe edition of the album was released on June 26, 2020, with seven additional tracks, propelling the album to a new peak of number two on the Billboard 200.

 Commercial performance

 Just Cause Y'all Waited 2 debuted at number five on the US Billboard 200 chart, earning 57,000 album-equivalent units (including 3,000 copies of pure album sales) in its first week.
 This became Lil Durk's second US top-five debut.
 The album also accumulated a total of 74.67 million on-demand streams of the album’s songs during the tracking week.
 After the release of the deluxe version, the album returned to top-ten and achieved at new peak at number two on the chart, earning 43,000 album-equivalent units.
-On December 17, 2020, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
+On December 17, 2020, the album was certified two-times Platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 2,000,000 units in the United States.